 by KGOSITSILE, Keorapetse (poems); BROOKS, Gwendolyn (introduction)

 Garden City: Doubleday & Company, Inc, 1971.
 First Edition.
+Hardcover.
 Third volume of poetry (and the first by a major publisher) by exiled native of Johannesburg, South Africa.
 Kgositsile, who studied African-American literature extensively, is considered to be one of the earliest and most significant African authors of the Pan-African movement to bridge the gap between African and Black poetry.
 With an introduction by Gwendolyn Brooks.
 First Printing.
 Octavo (21.5cm); black and gray cloth-covered boards, with titles stamped in red on spine; dustjacket; 89, pp. Lower left corner of rear board gently tapped, else Fine.
 Dustjacket is unclipped (priced $4.95), lightly edgeworn, with sunning to spine and flap folds, and corresponding bump to lower edge of rear flap fold; Very Good+.
 (Inventory #: 29354)

 The history, literature, and art of American social movements, including Civil Rights, Feminism, Labor History, Radical Politics, and Counterculture.